afondiel/Self-Driving-Cars-Specialization/Course2-State-Estimation-and-Localization-for-Self-Driving-Cars/course2-w1-notes.md

 ### Lesson 1 (Part 2): Squared Error Criterion and the Method of Least Squares

-**Method of Weighted Least Squares**
+**Method of Weighted Least Squares (WSL)**

-- One of the reason we may want to trust certain measurments more than others is that they may come from a better sensor
+- One of the reason we may want to trust certain measurements more than others is that they may come from a better sensor
 - Ex: In the resistance estimation we could use a much better and expensive multi-meter in order to get a better measurement accurancy

 <img src="./resources/w1/measurement-device.png" width="400" style="border:0px solid #FFFFFF; padding:1px; margin:1px">